 3) Going Overboard With Talking Or Talking Too Less

 Any balanced conversation has a proper balance and flow of talking and listening, giving and taking.
 When it comes to social awkwardness, you would often find yourself talking too much or talking too less.
-One of the key symptoms to gauge when you ask, “Am I socially awkward?” is to figure if you feel that you end up saying a lot more than what you are getting in response.
+At certain times you may feel withdrawn and hesitant in making conversation, whereas at other times you could be chatting non-stop.
+One of the key symptoms to gauge when you ask, “Am I socially awkward?” is to figure out if you feel that you end up saying a lot more than what you are getting in response.

 In case this happens with you, go for small talk.
 Small talk is basically the art when you keep talking, but there is no concrete topic involved.
 You can simply speak about topics like somebody’s outfit, recent films they watched, the changing weather, or any topic that is not emotionally consuming.
 Topics that keep the other person away from negative emotions is your key to battling socially inept conversations.